Scientific Abstracts

 - Information within the body of the abstract that has the potential to identify your institution.

-- Instead, institutions should be identified as “community,” “academic,” or “VA” medical centers, and by region: California-Hawaii, Mid-Atlantic, Mid-West, Mountain West, New England, Northwest, or Southern region.
+- Instead, institutions should be identified as “community,” “academic,” or “VA” medical centers, and by region: Mid-Atlantic, Midwest, New England, Northwest, Southern, or Southwest region.

 Acceptable examples: